Skip to content

 The Shot Clock: Keeping the Action Flowing

-The shot clock is one of the most important innovations in modern lacrosse, ensuring continuous offensive action and preventing teams from indefinitely stalling with possession.
+The shot clock is one of the most important new rules in today's lacrosse, keeping offensive action continuous and preventing teams from indefinitely stalling with possession.

 Shot Clock Rules by Format